UK PM Johnson in intensive care with worsening coronavirus symptoms

 British Prime Minister Boris Johnson was fighting worsening coronavirus symptoms in an intensive care unit on Tuesday, leaving his foreign minister to lead the government's response to the accelerating outbreak.

-Johnson's personal battle with the virus has shaken the British government just as the United Kingdom enters what scientists say is likely to be one of the most deadly weeks of the outbreak, which has already killed 70,000 people worldwide.
-Johnson, 55, was admitted to St Thomas' Hospital across the River Thames from the Houses of Commons late on Sunday after suffering persistent coronavirus symptoms, including high temperature and a cough, for more than 10 days.
+Johnson's personal battle with the virus has shaken the British government just as the United Kingdom enters what scientists say is likely to be one of the most deadly weeks of the pandemic, which has already killed 70,000 people worldwide.
+Johnson, 55, was admitted to St Thomas' Hospital across the River Thames from the House of Commons late on Sunday after suffering persistent coronavirus symptoms, including a high temperature and a cough, for more than 10 days.

-While Britain has no formal succession plan should a prime minister become incapacitated, Johnson asked Foreign Secretary Dominic Raab to deputes for him "where necessary," Downing Street said..
-Just hours earlier, Johnson had said that he was in good spirits and Raab had told a news conference that the prime minister was still running the government, though Raab also said he hadn't spoken to the prime minister in person since Saturday.
+While Britain has no formal succession plan should a prime minister become incapacitated, Johnson had asked Foreign Secretary Dominic Raab to deputize for him "where necessary," Downing Street said..
+Just hours earlier, Johnson had said that he was in good spirits and Raab had told a news conference that the prime minister was still running the government, although Raab also said he hadn't spoken to the prime minister directly since Saturday.

-Johnson's move to intensive care added to the sense of upheaval that the coronavirus crisis has wrought after its spread panicked populations, sowed chaos through financial markets and prompted the virtual shutdown of the global economy.
-"The government's business will continue," a somber Raab, 46, told reporters, saying Johnson was in the safe hands of a brilliant medical team.
+Johnson's move to intensive care added to the sense of upheaval that the coronavirus crisis has wrought after its spread caused widespread panic, sowed chaos through financial markets and prompted the virtual shutdown of the global economy.
+"The government's business will continue," a sombre Raab, 46, told reporters, saying Johnson was in the safe hands of a brilliant medical team.

 "The focus of the government will continue to be on making sure that the prime minister's direction, all the plans for making sure that we can defeat coronavirus and can pull the country through this challenge, will be taken forward."
 Raab, a karate black belt, takes the helm at a pivotal time: The official death toll in the United Kingdom currently stands at 5,373, and last week the health minister said the deadliest peak for deaths was projected to be Easter Sunday, April 12.